-On February 3, 2021, the preferred stockholder and the holder of \$2,910,710 in the Convertible Notes and Promissory Notes of the Company granted the Company an extension on all their notes to be repaid on or before July 31, 2022.
+On February 3, 2021, the preferred stockholder and the holder of \$2,910,710 in the Convertible Notes and Promissory Notes of the Company granted the Company an extension on all its notes of the Company to be repaid on or before July 31, 2022.
 This amendment was accounted for on a prospective basis under the troubled debt restructuring guidance.

-In March 2021, the Company entered into a series of agreements with the noteholders to automatically convert \$786,730 in outstanding Promissory Notes and \$1,305,000 in Convertible Notes (together, "Amended Notes"), to common stock upon the closing of the IPO ("Conversion Agreements"), of which \$1,552,683 is held by St. Laurent Investments, LLC and its affiliates.
+In March 2021, the Company entered into a series of agreements with the noteholders to automatically convert \$786,730 in outstanding Promissory Notes and \$1,305,000 in Convertible Notes (together, "Amended Notes"), to common stock upon the closing of the IPO ("Conversion Agreements"), of which \$1,552,683 was held by St. Laurent Investments, LLC and its affiliates.
 Under the terms of the conversion agreements, \$826,020 and \$1,265,710 in Amended Notes were to be converted at the closing of the IPO based on the \$3.75 and \$3.10 conversion prices, respectively.
 Since the automatic conversion could result in a material benefit to the noteholders, this amendment was deemed substantive and was accounted for as an extinguishment of debt.
-Accordingly, the Company recognized a loss on extinguishment of debt totaling \$934,257 in the consolidated statement of operations in March 2021, which represents the excess of the fair value of the Amended Notes totaling \$3,118,235 over their carrying value of \$2,183,978.
-The Company elected the option to account for the Amended Notes at fair value, with the changes in fair value recognized in the statement of operations.
+Accordingly, the Company recognized a loss on extinguishment of debt totaling \$934,257 in the consolidated statement of operations and comprehensive loss for the three months ended March 2021, which represented the excess of the fair value of the Amended Notes totaling \$3,118,235 over their carrying value of \$2,183,978.
+The Company elected the option to account for the Amended Notes at fair value, with the changes in fair value recognized in the statement of operations and comprehensive loss.
 The fair value of the Amended Notes was estimated using probability weighted expected payouts under various settlement scenarios, discounted to their present value based on the estimated effective rate of return.